torvista/Zen_Cart-Structured_Data/README.md

 # Structured Data for Zen Cart v2.1.0

+## Changes from main branch
+Change Namespace due to removal of Laravel.

-Tested on Zen Cart 2.1.0+ on php 8+
+Tested on Zen Cart 2.2.0 on php 8.2

 Encapsulated Plugin that adds Schema (in JSON-LD format), Facebook and Twitter structured markup to all pages.
 Schema markup is added in three blocks: organisation, breadcrumbs and product (including reviews).